solana-labs/solana/watchtower/README.md

 delinquent.
 Results are reported as InfluxDB metrics, with an optional Slack/Discord push notification on sanity failure.

+If you only care about the health of one specific validator, the `--validator-identity` command-line argument can be used to restrict failure notifications to issues only affecting that validator.

 ### Metrics
 #### `watchtower-sanity`
 On every iteration this data point will be emitted indicating the overall result